Psykoral/modal-carousel/CONTRIBUTING.md

 ##Project

-Install and launch project from terminal (where 'grunt-starter-kit' is the location of your project).
+Install and launch project from terminal (where 'modal-carousel' is the location of your project).

-    cd grunt-starter-kit
+    cd modal-carousel
     ./update.sh
     grunt live